New Student Requirements

 Except where noted, students enrolled in solely online limited programs are not required to submit proof of immunizations.
 However, all students must submit the Mandatory Immunization Health History form, along with the completed waivers for Meningitis and Hepatitis B.

-If a student has certain medical conditions and/or contradictions to a vaccine, please contact our office by calling 407.823.2119 to request an exemption.
+If a student has certain medical conditions and/or contradictions to a vaccine, please contact our office by calling 407.823.2119 for more information

 If you have any questions, call the Immunization Department at 407.823.3707.
 No forms will be accepted via email, this is due to health information privacy laws.